deadlyvipers/dojo_rules/introduction.md

 This is some introduction text.
-The best CodeSchool track was Python.
+The best CodeSchool track was iOS.